 - Mobile order food early in the day before you get hungry.

-- Learn the best strategy for riding Star Wars: Rise of the Resistance.
+- Determine your best strategy for riding Star Wars: Rise of the Resistance.

 - Pack snacks and water to save time and money.

-- Wear sunscreen, hats, and sunglasses to protect your skin.
+- Wear sunscreen, hats and sunglasses to protect your skin and eyes.

 - Take breaks midday, but come back to the parks for nighttime entertainment.